Axe--/ActionBERT/README.md

 # ActionBERT
 ### Is Attention All That We Need?

-Investigating Transformers for Action Recognition
+Investigating Transformers for Action Recognition (Video classification)

->The aim of this work is to understand the sequence modelling capabilities of transformer models (BERT-like) for continuous inputs such as videos, unlike language where we have discrete vocabulary.
+>The aim of this work is to understand the sequence modelling capabilities of transformer models (BERT-like) for continuous input spaces such as video frames, unlike language where the inputs are discrete (vocabulary).

-> PyTorch implementation
+> PyTorch Implementation

 ---